ahnafshahrear/Assembly-Language-Lab/ReadMe.md

 ### Title: Series Summation and Factorial Calculation Problems

 #### 1(a) Series Summation
-- **Write an assembly language program to implement a series summation program that will read a number N of single decimal digit (from 1 to 3) as input and then calculate the summation value of the series 1+ 2+ - +N. Your program must contain necessary messages for formatted input and output.**
+- **Write an assembly language program to implement a series summation program that will read a number N of single decimal digit (from 1 to 3) as input and then calculate the summation value of the series 1+2+...+N. Your program must contain necessary messages for formatted input and output.**

 #### 1(b) Factorial Calculation
 - **Write an assembly language program to implement a factorial calculation program that will read a number N of single decimal digit (from 0 to 3) as input and then determine the factorial value of N. Your program must contain necessary messages for formatted input and output.**